Underspecification in Language Modeling Tasks: A Causality-Informed Study of Gendered Pronoun Resolution: Introduction

 \section{Introduction}

-Large language models (LLMs) often face severely underspecified prediction and generation tasks, infeasible for both LLMs and humans, for example the language modeling task in \cref{dag-top}(d).
-Lacking sufficient specification, a model may resort to learning spurious correlations based on available but perhaps irrelevant features.
-This is distinct from the more well-studied form of spurious correlations: \textit{shortcut} learning, in which the label is often specified given the features, yet the shortcut features are simply easier to learn than the \textit{intended features} (\cref{dag-top}(a))~\citep{shortcut, shortcut-simple} .
+Large language models (LLMs) often face severely underspecified prediction and generation tasks, infeasible for both LLMs and humans.
+For example, in the language modeling task in Figure~\ref{dag-top}d, lacking sufficient specification, a model may resort to learning spurious correlations based on available but perhaps irrelevant features.
+This is distinct from the more well-studied form of spurious correlations: \textit{shortcut} learning, in which the label is often specified given the features, yet the shortcut features are simply easier to learn than the \textit{intended features} (Figure~\ref{dag-top}a)~\citep{shortcut, shortcut-simple}.

 In this work we describe a causal mechanism by which task underspecification can induce spurious correlations that may not otherwise manifest, had the task been well-specified.
 Models may exhibit spurious correlations due to multiple mechanisms.
-For example, underspecification in \cref{dag-top}(b) may serve to amplify the \textit{gender-occupation} shortcut bias relative to that of \cref{dag-top}(a).
-However disentangling such mechanisms is not an established practice.
+For example, underspecification in Figure~\ref{dag-top}b may serve to amplify its \textit{gender-occupation} shortcut bias relative to that of Figure~\ref{dag-top}a.

-To help disambiguate, we develop a challenge set \citep{lehmann-etal-1996-tsnlp} to study tasks that are both \textit{unspecified} and lacking shortcut features (\cref{dag-top}(c) \& (d)).
+To help disambiguate, we develop a challenge set \citep{lehmann-etal-1996-tsnlp} to study tasks that are both \textit{unspecified} and lacking shortcut features (Figure~\ref{dag-top}c \& d).
 Yet spurious correlations between feature \& label pairs can nonetheless arise in such tasks due to \textit{sample selection bias}.
-We hypothesize, and measure empirically, that underspecification serves to induce latent selection bias, that is otherwise effectively absent in well-specified tasks.
+We hypothesize, and measure empirically, that underspecification serves to induce latent selection bias that is otherwise effectively absent in well-specified tasks.

-\textbf{Unspecified Tasks} occur when the task's features ($X$) contain no causes, or \textit{causal features}, for the label ($Y$): $X\! \not\!\rightarrow \!
+\textbf{Unspecified Tasks} are defined in this paper by the task's features ($X$) containing no causes, or \textit{causal features}, for the label ($Y$): $X\! \not\!\rightarrow \!
 Y$.
-The causal directed acyclic graphs (DAGs) in \cref{dag-top}(b) to (d) encode this relationship with the absence of an arrow between features, $X\!$, and labels, $Y\!$.
+The causal directed acyclic graphs (DAGs) in Figure~\ref{dag-top}b to d encode this relationship with the absence of an arrow between features, $X\!$, and labels, $Y\!$.